naturalprogrammer/spring-lemon/README.md

 }
 ```
-You can customize it by overriding its methods, but we won't need that for this application.
-For more details, refer this book *Developing Elegant Single Page Applications and REST APIs using Spring Framework*.
+It can be customized by overriding the methods, but you won't need that most of the application.
+For more details on how to customize, refer this book *Developing Elegant Single Page Applications and REST APIs using Spring Framework*.

 ### Customizing the user module